Jaxiea/Chat_interface_js/README.md

 Later Priorities:

 1. Styling the message input box, its border and the submit button so that everything is in unison, like the example images in /assets.
 And spending time to perfect all margins and padding in general.
-(The decision on which values are absolute which in percentage are somewhat arbitrary at this point.)
+(The decision on which values are absolute which in percentage are a little bit arbitrary in places at this point.)

 2. Optimizing the code.
 See What I would do..., No.1.
 (Although, hopefully with experience I wouldn't have to take this detour.)